-Marathon takes place in Ladakh, a predominantly Buddhist high mountain desert region that was a central stop on the historic Silk Route between Central Asia and India.
+The Ladakh Marathon takes place in Ladakh, a predominantly Buddhist high mountain desert region that was a central stop on the historic Silk Route between Central Asia and India.

-To attract even bigger participation in the 3rd edition we have reduced the distance for our 10 km run to 07 km and have named as “Run Ladakh for Fun”.
-This makes it the shortest race but it doesn’t mean the 07 km run will be easy.
-You will still need good physical condition to run at 11,500ft.
-And as the name suggests, this race is for fun and for all kind of people from students to elders, armed forced and families stationed at Leh, and tourists who happen to be in Leh at the marathon time.
+To attract more participation in our 3rd edition of this event we have reduced the distance of our 10 km run to 07 km and have named it “Run Ladakh for Fun”.
+This makes it the shortest race but it doesn’t mean that this race is the easiest.
+You will still need good physical condition to run 0.7 km at 11,500 ft.
+As suggested by the name, this race is for fun and for all kinds of people from students to elders, armed forces and families stationed at Leh, and tourists who happen to be in Leh during the marathon time.
 We expect this run to have the widest participation with most enthusiasm.

-The main aim of the event remains to encourage the young people of Ladakh to live a healthy lifestyle by taking up running and become more aware of the need to protect a stunningly beautiful but environmentally fragile region.
-And as the event grows we hope that it would attract the best runners from around the world.
-Our goal is to become a key stop on the marathon calendar for runners, not just from Leh, but from around India and the world.
+The main aim of the event remains to encourage the young people of Ladakh to live a healthy lifestyle by taking up running, and by becoming more aware of the need to protect a stunningly beautiful, yet environmentally fragile region.
+As the event grows we hope to attract the best of runners from around the world.
+Our goal is to become a key stop on the marathon calendar for runners, not just from across India but the world over.